yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/css-flexbox/index.md

 ### Flex helps even things out

-Adding `display: flex` to the CSS rule on the parent makes the parent element a flex container, and opens up a world of possibilities.
+Adding `display: flex` to the CSS rule on the parent makes the parent element a flex container and opens up a world of possibilities.

 We can apply a width to each item.
 If all items can fit in the container at that width, that's the width they will be.
-If the width wouldn't leave enough room for all the items, they will become as wide as they can, and remain evenly spaced.
-In the CodePen below, change to width of the `article` to several different values and see what happens.
+If the width wouldn't leave enough room for all the items, they will become as wide as they can and remain evenly spaced.
+In the CodePen below, change the width of the `article` to several different values and see what happens.

 <p class="codepen" data-height="300" data-theme-id="36709" data-default-tab="html,result" data-user="turing-kwk" data-slug-hash="VNdVLv" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid black; margin: 1em 0; padding: 1em;" data-pen-title="Flexbox: Items Too Wide">
   <span>See the Pen <a href="https://codepen.io/turing-kwk/pen/VNdVLv/">